euan-forrester/save-file-converter/README.md

 ## Emulators with incompatible save formats

 - (GBA) Pizza Boy (support for this emulator has been discontinued) files incompatible with mGBA (believe mGBA uses raw files)
-- (GBA) My Boy appears to use raw files
 - (PS1) Beetle HW incompatible with DuckStation
 - (Saturn) SSF incompatible with Mednafen/Beetle Saturn
 - (N64) Mupen64Plus Next files incompatible with Wii64